MajorZiploc/django-react/on_render.md

   backend always gives make a 400 bad request
-    considering ssh'ing into it and running a debug_shell to look at various settings or just make it super unsafe with dev like settings to see if we can find the issue
+    considering ssh'ing into it and running a debug_shell to look at various settings or just make it super unsafe with dev like settings to see if we can find the issue related to cors restrictions
+      currently left it with dev like settings need to restrict it down again